 Staff to student ratio for clinical supervision at the Dental Hospital is never less than 1:5.
-If the student is performing surgery, then this is 1:1.
+During Year Two, the ratio is very often 2:5 during the early stages of clinical experience.

 Outreach staffing confirmed that ratios within outreach are no more than 1:5.
 It was noted that in line with Local Health Board rules, clinics would be reduced or cancelled, unless there are other staff that could cover.